-- The Manufacturer File, containing 2 records of 8 bytes each associated to the Manufacturing Stage.
-This file can only be written in the Manufacturing Stage.
-After programming the Manufacturer Fuse, the Manufacturer File is read-only.
-Data unique to each card and common card data can be programmed, such as, card manufacturer identification, card serial number, etc. The card does not interpret the data. - The IC code for the Personalization Stage.
-The IC code must have been presented to the card before the card allows WRITE access to the data files in the Personalization Stage, which is applicable immediately after completion of the Manufacturing Stage. - The Manufacturer Fuse, to irreversibly change the card life cycle from the Manufacturing Stage to the Personalization Stage.
-The Manufacturer Fuse is one bit in the 16 bytes Manufacturer File.
+The Manufacturer File contains 2 records of 8 bytes each associated to the Manufacturing Stage.
+In this file, it contains the Manufacturer Fuse.
+After programming the Manufacturer Fuse, the card enters the Personalization stage and the manufacturer File is read-only.
+Data unique to each card and common card data can be programmed, such as, card manufacturer identification, card serial number, etc. The card does not interpret the data.

-2.2 Personalization Stage
+2.2.
+Personalization Stage